sagemath/trac_to_gh/Issue 5071.md

 # Issue 5071: [with patch, needs review] unit of least precision for RR and RDF

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5071

 Original creator: robertwb